FREE WARRANTIES WITH YOUR COMPLETE HOME INSPECTION!

 You cannot predict radon levels based on state, local, and neighborhood radon measurements.
 Do not rely on radon test results taken in other homes in the neighborhood to estimate the radon level in your home.
 Homes which are next to each other can have different radon levels.
 Testing is the only way to find out your home’s radon level.

-Within a given area, the inspection fee may vary depending on a number of factors such as the size of the house, its age, and possibly other factors.
+Within a given area, the inspection fee may vary depending on a number of elements such as the size of the house, its age, and possibly other factors.
 It also depends on the inspector’s qualifications, such as a Certified Home Inspector, number of completed inspections, years in the profession, membership in several professional organizations, and hours of continuing education each year.

 The cost should not be a factor in deciding whether or not to have a home inspection, or in the selection of your home inspector.
 The sense of security and knowledge gained from an inspection is well worth the cost, and the lowest-priced inspection is not necessarily a bargain.
 Use the recommendations from your banker or lending institution, insurance agent, appraiser, attorney, friends, and/or Realtor as a guide to find a qualified Home Inspector.